ColinKennedy/vim-arggitter/README.md

 ## Extensions
+If you have [vim-fugitive](https://github.com/tpope/vim-fugitive) installed on your user and `g:arggitter_use_git_mappings` is `0` then vim-arggitter adds extra commands.
+They're not required for vim-arggitter to run but are nice to have.

 |  Command  |                      Mapping                       |                     Description                     |
 |-----------|----------------------------------------------------|-----------------------------------------------------|
 | Gblame    | let g:arggitter_fugitive_blame_mapping = 'b'       | Shows a blame side-bar                              |